-Teapot and Daisies a Watercolour Demo
+Teapot and Daisies a Step by Step Watercolour Painting Tutorial

 Although we use tracing aids to help get our image on paper I encourage you to re-draw the first rough tracing.
 Keep the first tracing as light as possible so you can better interpret the reference image and learn “see” what is in your photograph.
 You’re all beyond the beginner stage now and I encourage you to develop your own style and decide what to put in and what to leave out.
 As you re-draw this be sure to turn your board upside down as you will find curves easier to render.
 If you are left-handed you may want to use this method even more.

 Here is my re-drawn version of the project.
 Yours may differ and that’s fine.
 Keep your pencil lines as light as possible as we’re working white on white, which is tricky in watercolour.
 Note I have indicated some highlights for liquid masking.
 The other light areas will be lifted out later with a small scrub brush.

 I usually paint my centre of interest first and put in the background later, but working with white on white made this difficult in watercolour, so I decided to put the dark background in first.
 Here I’ve used a combination of postal tape and liquid masking to mask off the white teapot and Daisies.
 To get a clean, sharp edge to the teapot I used a sharp Olfa knife to trim the tape.
 You can use liquid masking of course, but remember to carefully paint around the contour as the slightest error will show up and your teapot will look bumpy.
 Practice this first on scrap paper.

 At this point I was undecided on just how to render this background area, so I worked wet-in-wet using a mixture of Antwerp Blue and my standard shadow colour made from Antwerp Blue and Brown Madder.
 I decided to follow the diagonal shadow shapes in the original photographic reference in case I wanted to emphasize tonal values.